erikmswan/mediaQuery.js/README.md

 # Planned improvements

 I'd like to turn the argument into an object which allows you to pass the query against the width or the height of the viewport.
 I'd also like to give you the ability to name queries for the purposes of modifying or unbinding the functions associated with them.

+I also need to fix using named functions rather than anonymous as callbacks in the plugin.

+I also want to provide the plugin funcitonality to the extension, so you can simply use '$.mediaQuery(query, matchingFunc, unmatchingFunc)' instead of having to invoke it on a collection.

 # I Hope You Enjoy!
 Please let me know if you have any feedback!
 I mostly focused on the parsing capabilities, as that was the most interesting part to program.
 Thanks for reading :)